-Report • Skin cancer identification
+Article • Skin cancer identification

 Although artificial intelligence (AI) tools and smartphone apps that help identify suspicious moles and potential skin cancers are starting to proliferate, dermatology informatics has far to go before becoming a clinically adoptable technology.
 Many challenges need to be resolved, not least of which is the need for more image data representing people of colour.

 The first step is for the GP to photograph the potential problem area on the skin with a smartphone.
 The Fraunhofer team developed a special app just for this purpose that runs on both iPhones and Android smartphones.
 The app ensures that the photos are correctly aligned, taken at the right distance and have the correct resolution.
 The app takes two photos: one close-up of the suspicious area and one from further away to show the area in context.
 It also helps to correctly align and position the camera.
 This creates standardized photos with consistent settings for resolution, color, brightness and contrast.
 “The standardized shots are easy to compare and can be reliably analyzed by specialists,” Vasconcelos explains.

 We had a lot of discussions with GP and dermatologists to really understand what they needMaria Vasconcelos